zooniverse/tove/docs/arch/adr-03.md

 Target throughput for a single file share: up to 300 MiB/sec for certain regions, Up to 60 MiB/sec for all regions

 Pros:
-- allows for specifying read-only or write-only permissions on folders within the share using a shared access signature
+- allows for specifying read-only or write-only permissions on folders within the share using a shared access signature (SAS): this would give us more control in how we want to organize/store the generated zip files
+- can cache Azure file shares on on-premises file servers by using Azure File Sync for quick access
 - File Services uses the SMB protocol, which is the same protocol used on file directories on Mac and Windows machines.
 Therefore a file share can be mapped onto a drive on your machine, which is not possible with a blob container
-- Portability: With Blob Storage, if you decide to migrate to a different platform in future, you may have to change your application code.
-With File storage you can migrate your app to any other platform that supports SMB
 - Greater potential throughput

 Cons: